MicrosoftDocs/dynamics-365-fraud-protection/content/rules.md

     If a teammate updates and publishes a rule while you're still editing it, your changes might be out of date.
 In this case, you receive a warning message that asks whether you still want to publish your changes.

     - If you select **Publish**, your changes overwrite all changes that were previously made.
-    - If you select **Cancel**, you can review the changes that other people have made before you publish your version.
+    - If you select **Cancel**, you can review the changes that other people made before you publish your version.

 ### Search for a rule